flame/tblis-strassen/README.md

 This material was partially sponsored by grants from the National Science Foundation (Awards ACI-1550493), by Intel Corporation through an Intel Parallel Computing Center grant, and by a gift from Qualcomm Foundation.

 _Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF)._

+# Feedback
+Bugs can be reported to jianyu@cs.utexas.edu.
+Any feedback, feature requests, and comments are welcome.